robbee72/One/README.md

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.
+Recent versions of [Flow](http://flowtype.org/) work with Create React App products out of the box.

-To add Flow to a Create React App project, follow these steps:
+To add Flow to a Create React App product, follow these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
-2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
+2. Add `'flow': 'flow'` to the `scripts` section of your `package.json`.
 3. Run `npm run flow init` (or `yarn flow init`) to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
 4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).